RandomDudeXLD/Aeternus-Policies/README.md

 - Maintain internal per-server moderation lists to keep users protected.
 - Store the settings and preferences of users and servers.
 - Enable core app functionality.
+- Deny app access to users with ill intent.

 **3. How data is stored and protected**